A PROPER CUP OF TEA

 HZHHH Kettle Stainless Steel Electric Kettle Household Kitchen

 This electric kettle is the absolute best and my favourite due to its price and quality.
-It’s the one I own and use almost on a daily basis.
+It’s the one I own and use almost daily.

 TIP #3: Steep for the correct amount of time.